MouseUnSnag/MouseUnSnag/README.md

 You can also just download the "released" executable (currently less than 15Kbytes!!) provided here in the GitHub project.

 ## What does it do?
 The program endeavors to fix two separate problems related to multiple monitors, which were brought up in a couple of **superuser.com** posts.
-The respective authors also provided nice graphical representations of the two separate problems.
+The respective authors also provided nice graphical representations of the problems.

 1. Mouse gets stuck on corners.
 This is an intentional feature of Windows, to keep the mouse from "sliding off" the corner of the monitor when you are trying to get to the task bar at the bottom of the screen.
 But if you find it annoying rather than helpful, **MouseUnSnag** will fix it for you.